OIL AND GAS PROPERTIES

 Sales of oil and natural gas properties are accounted for as adjustments to the net full cost pool with no gain or loss recognized, unless the adjustment would significantly alter the relationship between capitalized costs and proved reserves.
 If it is determined that the relationship is significantly altered, the corresponding gain or loss will be recognized in the statements of operations.

-For the nine months ended September 30, 2022 and 2021, the Company did not record any impairments.
+For the years ended December 31, 2022 and 2021, the Company did not record any impairments.